orange-cloudfoundry/gobis/README.md

 #### Tips

-If `GroupSearchBaseDns` and `GroupSearchFilter` params are set the middleware will pass in context the list of group accessible by other middlewares by doing `req.Context().Value(middlewares.GroupContextKey)`
+If `GroupSearchBaseDns` and `GroupSearchFilter` params are set the middleware will pass in context the list of group accessible by other middlewares by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis/proxy/ctx#Groups)

 ### Rate limit